PeterNaydenov/grunt-ugly-folders/README.md

               }
 ```

-In this example our working 'JS' folder is 'js-dev' and our production folder is 'js'.
+In this example our development javascript folder is `js-dev` and our production folder is `js`.

 One level depth of 'source' and 'target' is not required.
 Set them according your project infrastructure.
 Here is an example: